mamedev/mame/docs/source/techspecs/memory.rst

 | space.install_ram(addrstart, addrend, addrmirror, void \*pointer)

-Installs a memory block in an address space, with or without mirror. rom is readonly, ram is read/write, writeonly is write only.
+Installs a memory block in an address space, with or without mirror. rom is read-only, ram is read/write, writeonly is write-only.
 The pointer must be non-null, this method will not allocate the memory.

 5.4 Bank mapping